sameermahajan/cloud-deployment-bot/README.md

 and achieve one utterance deployment!
 Or you can interact with the bot specifying values for each parameter as you are prompted, until it gathers all values and launches the deployment.

+## lex_bot.json

+It is the json for the AWS lex bot.

+## lambda_function.py

+It is the python code for back end logic in lambda.